bitcoin/bitcoin/doc/build-osx.md

 * -L/usr/local/opt/openssl/lib
 * -I/usr/local/opt/openssl/include

 But you don't need to do this if you use the patch provided for Homebrew in /contrib/homebrew/makefile.osx.patch - It is automatically done for you in that case.
-Exercise the patch with "patch -p1 /contrib/homebrew/makefile.osx.patch".
+Exercise the patch with "patch -p1 -i /contrib/homebrew/makefile.osx.patch".

 ### Building `bitcoind`